-You do not need to furnish the required bond or elect the special lien at the time you file Form 706.
-The IRS will contact you and you will be given the opportunity to furnish the bond or elect the special lien provisions.
+To be eligible for the section 6166 election, you must agree to furnish a bond.
+Alternatively, the executor may consent to the special lien provisions of section 6324A, in lieu of the bond.
+The IRS will contact you regarding the specifics of furnishing the bond or electing the special lien.

 Percentage requirements.
 To qualify for installment payments, the value of the interest in the closely held business that is included in the gross estate must be more than 35% of the adjusted gross estate (the gross estate less expenses, indebtedness, taxes, and losses).

 Interests in two or more closely held businesses are treated as an interest in a single business if at least 20% of the total value of each business is included in the gross estate.
 For this purpose, include any interest held by the surviving spouse that represents the surviving spouse's interest in a business held jointly with the decedent as community property or as joint tenants, tenants by the entirety, or tenants in common.
 Value.
 The value used for meeting the percentage requirements is the same value used for determining the gross estate.
-Therefore, if the estate is valued under alternate valuation or special use valuation, you must use those values to meet the percentage requirements.
+Therefore, if the estate is valued under alternate valuation or special-use valuation, you must use those values to meet the percentage requirements.